by Len Hart, The Existentialist Cowboy In his classic essay

 While society may not tolerate criminal behavior, for example, society may not legitimately interfere with or suppress all non-conforming behaviors indiscriminately or because a majority may not approve.
 What then are the powers that society may legitimately exercise over the individual?
 Mill answers:

-"The only purpose for which power can be rightly exercised over any member of a civilized community, against his will, is to prevent harm to others."
+"The only purpose for which power can be rightly exercised over any member of a civilized community, against his will, is to prevent harm to others."-J.S.
+Mill, On Liberty

 James Madison --called the "Father of the Constitution" --may have anticipated Mill's ideas in his draft of the Bill of Rights --the first ten amendments to the Constitution.
 Implicit in the Bill of Rights is the recognition that the power of the state is a blunt instrument.
 Abused, it can oppress and repress individuals and minority groups alike.
 The Bill of Rights addresses this issue by guaranteeing "due process of law", limiting state power over individuals and groups, guaranteeing that groups and individuals may speak freely, worship freely.